simon19891216/SPDEv1.2/README.md

 I will add them in subsequent version.
 Thanks!
 When you install the SPDE in MacOS, It Will be installed in 'Application' which usually store software.
-Moving SPDE to other place will influence its functions.
+Moving SPDE to other place will influence its functions. please note that the source code of SPDE will be available after the manuscript was published.
+Thanks!